 This covers the main areas of human knowledge and experience and leads to a very well balanced range of public examinations.
-Our young people will be entering an adult world marked by rapid technological and social change.
-Even greater demands will be made on them, needing adaptability, self-reliance, confidence and high standards of education.
+Our young people will be entering an adult world marked by rapid technology and social change.
+Even greater demands will be made on them, needing adaptability, self-reliance, confidence and a high standard of education.
 We firmly believe that by working in partnership with our parents we can achieve the best for the young people in our care.

 As a specialist in Visual Arts all Key Stage 4 students are encouraged to study at least one Art and Design related subject, including Fine Art, Photography, Textiles and Media.